perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 10 - Metasploit.md

 **On WinXP VM**
 1. Go to the Control Panel and **Add or Remove Programs**
 2. Check the box **Show Updates**.
 The list of installed programs and software updates will be displayed
 3. Search the list of security updates for ones containing the Knowledge Base numbers 958644  or 2705219 of the MS08-067 or MS12-054 security bulletins.
-If the updates are listed on WinXP, remove them and restart the computer.
+If the updates are listed on WinXP, remove them and restart the computer

 > If not, WinXP is not patched against the MS08-067 vulnerability

 4. Go to the Control Panel > Security Center
 5. Under Manage Security Settings, select **Windows Firewall** and turn it off.
 The WinXP is now a vulnerable target

+## Using the Metasploit Console
+**On Kali VM**